Information and Summary/Analysis:

 - an Indian soldier has been killed by a ceasefire violation on the Indian-Pakistani border;

-- the USA “will not make the remaining military reimbursements to Pakistan for fiscal year 2016 [because Pakistan] had not taken sufficient action against” violent extremists;
+- the USA “will not make the remaining military reimbursements to Pakistan for fiscal year 2016 [because Pakistan] had not taken sufficient action against” violent extremists; - With regard to Sudan and South Sudan:

-- four Sudanese opposition leaders have been arrested; the USA “is praising Sudan for improving its counterterrorism record despite keeping it on a blacklist of countries that sponsor terrorism”so progress, but not enough progress yet;
+- four Sudanese opposition leaders have been arrested; the USA “is praising Sudan for improving its counterterrorism record despite keeping it on a blacklist of countries that sponsor terrorism” … so progress, but not enough progress yet;

-- South Sudan’s leaders – one of whom has refused to denounce violence - may lose US support; fighting is continuing despite a ceasefire; South Sudan has verified the regional deployment force;
+- South Sudan’s leaders – one of whom has refused to denounce violence - may lose US support; fighting is continuing despite a ceasefire; South Sudan has verified the regional deployment force; - With regard

-• With regard to the conflict in Syria, where Assad’s regime has, in my opinion, lost all claims to legitimacy, and it is time to consider partition (see here, here, here and here):
+claims to legitimacy, and it is time to consider partition (see here, here, here and here):

-Syrian Kurds are concerned that the USA may abandon them; clashes have ended the truce – see also here;
+Syrian Kurds are concerned that the USA may abandon them; clashes have ended the truce – see also here; - With regard

-• With regard to Turkey:
+to Turkey:

-about a month ago warrants were issued to arrest the thugs in Grand Sultan Erdogan’s bodyguard who assaulted peaceful protestors; Grand Sultan Erdogan has criticised the European Union and backed institutionalised murder (i.e., the death penalty); 3,000 people have died in the latest (two year) round of Turkey’s PKK conflict; Turkey’s endangered LGBT community is standing up for LGBT Syrian refugees;
+about a month ago warrants were issued to arrest the thugs in Grand Sultan Erdogan’s bodyguard who assaulted peaceful protestors; Grand Sultan Erdogan has criticised the European Union and backed institutionalised murder (i.e., the death penalty); 3,000 people have died in the latest (two year) round of Turkey’s PKK conflict; Turkey’s endangered LGBT community is standing up for LGBT Syrian refugees; - With regard to West Asia (aka “the

-• With regard to West Asia (aka “the Middle East”) and North Africa, the Middle East Eye and other sources have:
+Middle East”) and North Africa, the Middle

 - violence between Israeli police and Palestinian worshippers after new security measures at a disputed area has led to six deaths; Israel’s Prime Minister has been caught ranting against Europe by a live microphone (this is a clumsy mistake for an experienced politician to make);

-- “the United Arab Emirates reportedly hacked a Qatari news website in May and planted a false story, setting off a diplomatic crisis in the region” (which the UAE denies); “the four Arab nations leading a boycott of Qatar … now [want] it to accept six broad principles”; Qatar has called for negotiations; “the Arab League's silence over the Gulf crisis and inability to keep the GCC from splitting reflects a post-WWI regional order in its final throes;
+- “the United Arab Emirates reportedly hacked a Qatari news website in May and planted a false story, setting off a diplomatic crisis in the region” (which the UAE denies); “the four Arab nations leading a boycott of Qatar … now [want] it to accept six broad principles”; Qatar has called for negotiations; “the Arab League's silence over the Gulf crisis and inability to keep the GCC from splitting reflects a post-WWI regional order in its final throes”;

 - the UAE is shifting to greener energy;